arturataide/I2C4IOPT/README.md

  ```

 ###### Step3 - Single Controller
  In the single controller scenario the script used is the [IOPT2AC_single.py].
-When the script finishes to run it outputs where the arduino's Digital Ports should be connected.
+When the script finishes to run it outputs where the Arduino's Digital Ports should be connected.
  ```sh
  Inputs
 Digital 2 -> net1